radmanplays/Grindcraftle/docs/crafts.md

  - displayName: **optional**.
 Used if you want the name of the upgrade to be different from the resource name.
 Can be anything you want!
  - displayImage: **optional**.
 Used if you want the image of the upgrade to be different from the resource image.
 Can be either a resource name or a link/path.
  - desc: The description of the upgrade.
 Can be anything you want!
- - type: The type of the craft.
+ - type: **optional**.
+The type of the craft.
 Can be either "display" or "craft".
    - display: The item can't be crafted, but instead just displays how many of that item you have.
-   - craft: The item can be crafted.
+   - craft (default): The item can be crafted.
  - amount: **optional**.
 How many of the item you get when crafting it.
 Default value is 1.
  - cost: A list of all the different resources required to craft this item.
 The first value in the list is the resource name and the second is the amount required.
    - Example: `cost: [["planks", 3], ["stick", 2]],`